-- 1. Read the story and discuss: - a) Identify a challenge that Tawonga faced. - b) What changed to improve Tawonga's life? - c) How did Caritas Australia help? - d) What have you learned from Tawonga's story? - e) Tawonga used to not have enough food every day.
+- Read and discuss: - a) Identify a challenge that Tawonga faced. - b) What changed to improve Tawonga's life? - c) How did Caritas Australia help? - d) What have you learned from Tawonga's story? - e) Tawonga used to not have enough food every day.
 Can you remember a time you have been hungry or thirsty for a long time?
 What physical symptoms did you experience?
 How did this make you feel?
 How long did you have to wait before you could eat again? - f) What is one thing that has surprised you about this story?
-Why does it surprise you? - g) Does this story remind you of any other issues you have learned about?
+Why does it surprise you? - g) Does this story remind you of any other issues you have learned about? - h) Which Catholic Social Teaching principle is illustrated in this story?
+How?